astrobarrage/astrobarrage/README.md

 **statuses**

+–☆ online - default status, open to int but may still be offtab

+–☆ away - self-explanatory, afk or otherwise offtab

+–☆ do not disturb - busy/offtab either working on something or playing a game

+///

 –☆ w2i - whisper to interact (this is by default unless i'm actively in a conversation)

 –☆ c+h - cuddles and hiding encouraged